allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I have alot of [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for my lights.
+I have alot of [Automations][automations] for my lights.
 Actually i almost never manually or with voice activate my lights.

 **Automations:**
 <details>